AutoFR: Automated Filter Rule Generation for Adblocking: Framework

 \subsection{\tool{} Algorithm}

 Algorithm~\ref{alg:autofrg-algorithm} summarizes our \tool{} algorithm.
-The input is the site $\ell$ that we want to create filter rules for, the design parameter (threshold) $w$, and various hyper-parameters (discussed in App.~\ref{app:params}).
-At the end, it outputs a set of filter rules $\mathcal{F}$, if any.
+The inputs are the site $\ell$ that we want to create filter rules for, the design parameter (threshold) $w$, and various hyper-parameters\inusenixversion{.} ~\inarxivversion{(discussed in \appref~\ref{app:params}).} In the end, it outputs a set of filter rules $\mathcal{F}$, if any.
 It consists of the two procedures discussed next.

-\descr{\textsc{Initialize} Procedure.} First, we obtain the baseline representation of a site of interest $\ell$ (Sec~\ref{sec:rewards}), when no filter rules are applied.
+\descr{\textsc{Initialize} Procedure.} First, we obtain the baseline representation of a site of interest $\ell$ (Sec.~\ref{sec:rewards}), when no filter rules are applied.
 To do so, it will visit the site $n$ times (\ie{} \textsc{VisitSite}) to capture some dynamics of $\ell$.
 The environment will return the average counters $\overline{C}_A, \overline{C}_I, \overline{C}_T,$ and the set of outgoing $reqs$.
 The average counters will be used in evaluating the reward function (Eq.~(\ref{eq:reward-function-new})).
 Next, we build the hierarchical action space \actionspace~ using all network requests $reqs$ (\task~\ref{chal:what-to-block},~\ref{chal:convert-and-apply}).

 \descr{\textsc{AutoFR} Procedure.} This is the core of \tool{} algorithm.
 We call \textsc{Initialize} and then traverse the action space \actionspace{} from the root node to get the first set of arms to consider, denoted as $\mathcal{A}$.
 Note that we treat every layer ($\mathcal{A}$) of \actionspace{} as a separate \textit{run} of MAB with independent arms (filter rules).